-Unlike most rehab and detox centers, at Schick Shadel Hospital, patients can have amenities and everyday comforts such as visitors, cell phones, and laptops.
-Our unique methods have helped our program become the longest running program in the U.S.
+Unlike most rehab and detox centers, at Schick Shadel Hospital, patients can have amenities and everyday comforts such cell phones and laptops.
+Our unique methods have helped our program become the longest running program in the US.

 Scientific Evidence Proves Schick Shadel’s 10-Day Treatment Program Works!

 Schick Shadel is the only inpatient alcohol and drug rehabilitation hospital in the nation that uses medical science, aversion therapy, and counterconditioning to successfully treat addiction by stopping addictive cravings in the brain.
 As a result, Schick Shadel has treated more than 85,000 patients successfully over the past 85 years.

 In a published study, 69% of participating patients reported they were sober 12 months after treatment.**